Rysias/cds-assignments/vision-assignments/vision-a3/README.md

   - This might include e.g. learning rate, batch size, etc

 ### Personal Learning Goals
-Apart from continuing my exploration of Github Copilot and the SOLID principles, I want to see how much I can transfer from the [assignment 2](../vision-a2/) to this one wrt the structure.
+Apart from continuing my exploration of Github Copilot and the SOLID principles, I want to see how much of the structure I can transfer from [assignment 2](../vision-a2/) to this one.
 I will still create individual files to reduce coupling, but it might be fun to see.

 ## Methods and Design
 The overall approach to this task is quite similar to [assignment 2](../vision-a2/) with a few different notes. the main difference is that we use a much more powerful system in relying on vgg16 as our base model.